La Nigüenta

 The history of La Nigüenta has many layers — some of which are conflicting — but we will do our best to bring the truth to light.

-An exploration of La Nigüenta’s origins must begin in ancient Rome with a renowned bronze sculpture that depicts a young boy extracting a thorn from his foot.
+An exploration of La Nigüenta’s origins begins in ancient Rome with a renowned bronze sculpture that depicts a young boy extracting a thorn from his foot.
 The statue is referred to as “Boy with Thorn” in English; “El Niño de la Espina” or “El Espinario” in Spanish; and “Cavaspina” in Italian.

 The sculpture tells the story of a Roman shepherd named Martius who was so dedicated to delivering a message to the Roman Senate that he stopped to remove a thorn from his foot only after completing his mission.